-The Carlyle Labold Tile and Brick Company was located in Petersburg (later Coal Grove), Ohio and was a tile and brick manufacturer.
+The Carlyle Labold Tile and Brick Company, located in Petersburg (Coal Grove), Ohio, was a tile and brick manufacturer.
 After nearly 30 years of abandonment, it was razed in 2007.

 The beginnings of the Carlyle Labold Tile and Brick Company began in the late 1800’s when John Peters constructed the Petersburg Brick Company along the banks of the Ohio River east of Ironton, Ohio on the site of the former Monitor Furnace.
 The company produced various types of brick for use in smokestacks, streets and for local manufacturers.5 It was later sold to the Deegan Brick Company and then the Forestdale Fire Brick Company.
 The company operated under Forestdale for four years before John Peters, Jr. purchased the operations for $4,200 at a sheriff’s sale on July 11, 1895.5

 The Petersburg Brick Company had its origins in nearby Portsmouth and by 1887, it was manufacturing blast furnace linings, rolling mills and coke oven brick specialties, among numerous varieties of fire brick and tile.
 In 1923, Mesars, Carlyle, and Labold, who had a large brick plant in Portsmouth, began experimenting with clay from Lawrence County, specifically in Petersburg and Sheridan.
 Finding the clay to be of good quality, the partners purchased Forestdale’s Petersburg plant.

 The Petersburg facility specialized in building brick, which did not require “as much burning.”
 After the brick was molded into form, they were baked in nine large burning kilns that lined the plant.
 After baking, they were distributed to 34 states, Canada, and Cuba.
 Fire brick was produced at the nearby Ironton Firebrick Company.